 There are numerous activities and positions that may be helpful in labor in helping your little one to move down through the pelvis (and out—come on OUT little one!).
 In addition to the abundance of ideas on the Spinning Babies website, your doula will remember these things while you deal with the intensity of labor, and breathing through contractions.

-I’m excited to share that I’ve just finished putting together a three hour class for parents to cover techniques in pregnancy and labor that may help in having a faster easier labor- Get That Baby Out!
+I’m excited to share that I'm now offering a three hour class for parents to cover techniques in pregnancy and labor that may help in having a faster easier labor- Get That Baby Out!
 This workshop covers information that is only lightly touched on in traditional childbirth education-- and there will be plenty of time to practice techniques with an expert.

-The first workshop will be held Tuesday April 11 from 6-9pm, at an introductory rate of $50, with additional workshops being held quarterly.
+Workshops are held once per quarter.
 I suggest taking this class in early second trimester, but it can be taken at anytime in pregnancy.
-You can visit the class website (still polishing it up to look good, but registration IS open) to learn more and register for the workshop locally (North Seattle).
+You can visit the class website for more information and registration.